jschneider1207/ElixirExif/README.md

 Library to parse out exif tags and thumbnail data from jpeg/tiff images.

-The only other existing exif parser I found for Elixir is [ExExif](https://github.com/pragdave/exexif) which is currently dead as of time of writing, so I wrote this based on it.
+The only other existing exif parser I found for Elixir is [ExExif](https://github.com/pragdave/exexif) (which is currently dead and non-functional as of time of writing), so I wrote this based on it.

 ## Usage